-Before the arrival of European conquistadores (conquerors, see p.
-3 of History and Mvth).
-Mexico's indigenous peoples (see p.
-14 of Political and Social Relations) led rich spiritual lives.
-Scholars believe the Mava, primarily based in the Yucatán Peninsula and Guatemala (see p.
-1-2 of History and Myth), recognized several spirits and aods, who they believed constructed the universe, created the earth and humans, and influenced daily life.
-The Mava worshipped nature gods, such as those controlling the sun, moon, rain, and animals, and practiced numerous rituals based on an elaborate 260-day sacred calendar.
+Before the arrival of European conquistadores (conquerors, see History and Myth), Mexico's indigenous peoples (see Political and Social Relations) led rich spiritual lives.
+Scholars believe the Maya, primarily based in the Yucatán Peninsula and Guatemala (see History and Myth), recognized several spirits and gods, who they believed constructed the universe, created the earth and humans, and influenced daily life.
+The Maya worshipped nature gods, such as those controlling the sun, moon, rain, and animals, and practiced numerous rituals based on an elaborate 260-day sacred calendar.
 Believing in the cyclical nature of creation and destruction, the Mava meticulously timed religious rituals and ceremonies according to their complex calendrical system to honor both gods and ancestors.
-An order of priests conducted all religious rites, which included bloodletting, sacrifices, and other rituals.
+An order of priests conducted all religious rites, which included bloodletting. sacrifices, and other rituals.

-The Maya notably adopted many rituals and practices from the Olmecs, the first major civilization in Mesoamerica, as indicated by archeological evidence of early ceremonial tools (see p.
-1 of

-History and Myth).
+The Maya notably adopted many rituals and practices from the Olmecs, the first major civilization in Mesoamerica, as indicated by archeological evidence of early ceremonial tools (see History and Myth).
 The Olmecs are also renowned for their sculptures of volcanic stone and jade, which often depicted religious imagery.
-Subsequent groups, like the Teotihuacán, Toltec, Aztec, and Zapotec peoples (see p.
-2-3 of History and Myth), held similar religious beliefs and constructed large temple complexes with detailed artistic depictions of deities and spirits.
+Subsequent groups, like the Teotihuacán, Toltec, Aztec, and Zapotec peoples (see History and Myth), held similar religious beliefs and constructed large temple complexes with detailed artistic depictions of deities and spirits.